aaabrsh/lawyr/posts/5-Legal-tasks-you-can-automate.md

 ## 4, Drafting Legal Documents

-With Ailawyr's AI-powered document drafting tool, you can generate customized legal documents, such as contracts and agreements, in minutes.
+With legalmindz's AI-powered document drafting tool, you can generate customized legal documents, such as contracts and agreements, in minutes.
 This tool can help you save time and ensure that your documents are accurate and comply with relevant laws and regulations.

 ## 5, Due Diligence